simtex-dev/engine/examples/2/example_2.md

 \frac{1}{sin A} = csc A
 $$

-This example is generated with: `simtex -b -i examples/2/example_2.md  -T A practical example -a iaacornus`
+This example is generated with: `simtex -b -i='examples/2/example_2.md'  -T='A practical example' -a='iaacornus'`